How to run a successful maths club.

 Pupils in primary school already spend a significant amount of time learning maths so surely extra-curricular activities should exclude this core subject?

-We spend a large portion of time teaching maths but there is a large curriculum to cover and little time for diversions.
+We do spend a large portion of time teaching maths but there is a large curriculum to cover and little time for diversions.
 A maths club allows students to explore and enjoy maths outside the curriculum in a relaxed environment without being assessed.

 Pupils can follow their interests and you have the freedom to follow those tangents when you are not tightly focused on covering the next objective.